Los Alfaques disaster: Inquiry

-Following the disaster, Cisternas Reunidas accepted responsibility for the disaster but denied any order to the drivers to use the motorway instead of the national road, claiming that it was the driver who chose which road to take.
+Following the disaster, Cisternas Reunidas accepted responsibility for the disaster but denied any order to the drivers to use the national road instead of the motorway, claiming that it was the driver who chose which road to take.
 Later, some workers at the Tarragona plant stated they heard the driver heatedly arguing with someone on the phone and demanding money for the motorway toll.
 ENPETROL initially declined any responsibility, claiming that the delivery of the cargo was the carrier's responsibility, and they had not received any complaint.

 The official inquiry determined that the tanker had been severely overloaded and also lacked emergency pressure relief valves, which would have helped prevent the BLEVE.
 However, these valves, previously required, no longer were mandatory in 1978.
 The tanker was due for an inspection check-over in 1980, and it had passed the previous inspection.

 The tank container was manufactured on 13 December 1973 by a workshop in Bilbao, and at that time it did not meet the requirements for carrying flammable liquids, since it lacked emergency pressure release valves.
 Therefore, the tank had been used to carry other substances, some of which were highly corrosive.
 Tests on the remnants of the steel tank revealed microscopic stress cracks consistent with corrosion caused by previous loads of improperly pressurized anhydrous ammonia.
 Possibly compounded by the effect of an external impact that caused additional structural damage, these factors likely led to the almost instantaneous rupture of the tank when the flames flashed back into the tanker.
 Even without safety valves, a structurally sound and properly filled tanker should have been able to maintain structural integrity in a fire long enough to at least allow nearby people to escape.

 The inquiry also revealed that overloading of tankers was common practice at ENPETROL facilities.
 The Tarragona plant lacked either a meter to measure the amount of gas dispensed or an automatic shut-off device to prevent overfilling, and consequently most tanks were consistently overloaded.
 The driver was neither informed of the overloading, nor about the type and class of the cargo, and there was no means for him to check the pressure level of the tank before he departed or to monitor it in transit.
 He had not attended the hazardous materials (hazmat) training program for drivers of vehicles carrying dangerous goods, because the company considered his experience of 20 years as a lorry driver to be sufficient.
 The inquiry also determined that, between 3 January and 7 July 1978, 32 tanks driven by several different individuals left the Tarragona refinery overloaded.